commonhaus/foundation/GOVERNANCE.md

 When an agenda item has appeared to reach a consensus the moderator will ask "Does anyone object?" as a final call for dissent from the consensus.

-If an agenda item cannot reach a consensus a CC member can call for either a closing vote or a vote to table the issue to the next meeting.
+If an agenda item cannot reach a consensus a CFC member can call for either a closing vote or a vote to table the issue to the next meeting.
-The call for a vote must be seconded by a majority of the CC or else the discussion will continue.
+The call for a vote must be seconded by a majority of the CFC or else the discussion will continue.

-For all votes, a simple majority of all Voting CC members for, or against, the issue wins.
+For all votes, a simple majority of all Voting CFC members for, or against, the issue wins.
-A Voting CC member may choose to participate in any vote through abstention.
+A Voting CFC member may choose to participate in any vote through abstention.

 ### Seeking consensus on mailing lists

 When seeking consensus in mailing lists, it is important to leave enough time (at least 72-hours) for everyone to read the email and respond with opinions and objections.

-CC members should consider the following when drafting consensus-seeking email:
+CFC members should consider the following when drafting consensus-seeking email:
   - Use a leading indicator (`[DISCUSS]` or an emoji like 🗳️) to mark consensus-seeking email
   - Use a clear subject line that summarizes the topic
   - If there is a time constraint to the decision, include it in the subject.